arangodb/docs-hugo/site/content/3.10/aql/high-level-operations/upsert.md

 `UPSERT` statements can optionally return data.
 To do so, they need to be followed by a `RETURN` statement (intermediate `LET` statements are allowed, too).
 These statements can optionally perform calculations and refer to the pseudo-values `OLD` and `NEW`.
-In case the upsert performed an insert operation, `OLD` will have a value of `null`.
+In case the upsert performed an insert operation, `OLD` has a value of `null`.
-In case the upsert performed an update or replace operation, `OLD` will contain the previous version of the document, before update/replace.
+In case the upsert performed an update or replace operation, `OLD` contains the previous version of the document, before update/replace.

-`NEW` will always be populated.
-It will contain the inserted document in case the upsert performed an insert, or the updated/replaced document in case it performed an update/replace.
+`NEW` is always populated.
+It contains the inserted document in case the upsert performed an insert, or the updated/replaced document in case it performed an update/replace.